-Progress Against Plans The 2013 Internal Audit Plan was satisfactorily executed in 2013. lssues 6 As defined below, no "issues" were identified during the year.
-Findings 7 No significant findings were found in 2013.
-Minor concerns identified were promptly and satisfactorily addressed by management.
-Examination Trends No pervasive issues and findings were found in 2013.
+Progress Against Plans The 2013 Internal Audit Plan was satisfactorily Flogress Against Flans executed in 2013.
+Issues 6 As defined below, no "issues" were identified issues during the year.
+No significant findings were found in 2013.
+Minor Findings 7 concerns identified were promptly and satisfactorily addressed by management.
+No pervasive issues and findings were found in Examination Trends 2013.
 Minor concerns identified were promptly and satisfactorily addressed by management.